 1. Centralize local and global data and workflows into one centralized ERP system

 A good ERP system will give you the ability to drill down into highly specific local data for one of your locations while still making it easy to access company data in aggregate.
 Your system should make it just as easy to see what's going on with one individual business unit as it is to get the big picture status of your whole company.
 An ERP provides you with this essential capability to zoom in and see the local picture and then zoom out to see how that local picture impacts on the big picture across your global organization.

 From a coordination standpoint, an ERP system lets you coordinate sales, manufacturing and distribution both locally and globally to make sure every stakeholder in your supply chain stays connected and working together as efficiently as possible.
 When you coordinate well, you optimize your resources in a way that delivers to most ROI (return on investment) at all levels of the business, in all your activities.

 For example, if a U.S.-based customer places an order, and you have a production facility in China, your production team needs to be able to get the data from the purchasing order - design requirements, capacity needed, shipping info, etc. - as quickly and accurately as possible to start manufacturing.

 "Managing inventory is complex in a global manufacturing environment.
 You need to be able to have a global view of inventory at all levels - raw materials, work in process, and so on," Hemmings said.
 "You also need to be able to see every facet of your operations.
 It's not enough to just look at static inventory levels.
 You should understand how materials, finished goods and shipments flow through the channels between your global subsidiaries and also your customers.
 It's all about making sure you have the right goods in the right place at the right time.
 A solid global supply chain capability is essential."

-An ERP system is the backbone of any global operation.
+An ERP system is the backbone of any global manufacturer.